 Periodontitis is inflammation and infection of the ligaments and bones that support the teeth.

 Plaque and tartar build up at the base of the teeth.
-Inflammation from this build-up causes a pocket to form between the gums and the teeth, which fills with plaque and tartar.
+Inflammation from this buildup causes a "pocket," or gap, to form between the gums and the teeth.
+This pocket then fills with plaque and tartar.
 Soft tissue swelling traps the plaque in the pocket.
 Continued inflammation leads to damage of the tissues and bone surrounding the tooth.
 Because plaque contains bacteria, infection is likely, and a tooth abscess may also develop.
 This also increases the rate of bone destruction.

 Exams and Tests

-An exam of the mouth and teeth by the dentist shows soft, swollen, red-purple gums.
-Deposits of plaque and tartar may be seen at the base of the teeth and the pockets in the gums may be enlarged.
-In most cases, the gums are painless or mildly tender, unless a tooth abscess is also present.
-Teeth may be loose and gums may be pulled back exposing the base of the teeth.
+Your dentist will examine your mouth and teeth.
+Your gums will be soft, swollen, and reddish-purple.
+(Healthy gums are pink and firm.)
+You may have plaque and tartar at the base of your teeth, and the pockets in your gums may be enlarged.
+In most cases, the gums are painless or only mildly tender, unless a tooth abscess is also present.
+Your teeth may be loose and gums may be pulled back, exposing the base of your teeth.

 Rough surfaces of teeth or dental appliances should be repaired.

-It is important to have the teeth cleaned thoroughly.
-This may involve use of various tools to loosen and remove plaque and tartar from the teeth.
-Proper flossing and brushing is always needed, even after professional tooth cleaning, to reduce your risk of gum disease.
+Have your teeth cleaned thoroughly.
+This may involve the use of various tools to loosen and remove plaque and tartar from your teeth.
+Flossing and brushing is always needed to reduce your risk of gum disease, even after professional tooth cleaning.
 Your dentist or hygienist will show you how to brush and floss properly.
-You may benefit from medicines that are put on your gums and teeth.
-Patients with periodontitis should have a professional tooth cleaning every three months.
+You may benefit from medicines that are put directly on your gums and teeth.
+People with periodontitis should have a professional teeth cleaning every 3 months.

 Some people find the removal of dental plaque from inflamed gums to be uncomfortable.
 Bleeding and tenderness of the gums should go away within 1 or 2 weeks of treatment.
-(Healthy gums are pink and firm in appearance.)

 When to Contact a Medical Professional

-Good oral hygiene is the best means of prevention.
+Good oral hygiene is the best way to prevent periodontitis.
 This includes thorough tooth brushing and flossing, and regular professional dental cleaning.
-The prevention and treatment of gingivitis reduces the risk of development of periodontitis.
+Preventing and treating gingivitis reduces your risk of periodontitis.

 Pyorrhea - gum disease; Inflammation of gums - involving bone

 Amsterdam JT.
 Oral medicine.
 In: Marx JA, Hockberger RS, Walls RM, et al, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 8th ed.
-Philadelphia, PA: Elsevier Mosby; 2013:chap 70.
+Philadelphia, PA: Elsevier Saunders; 2014:chap 70.

-Kawar N, Gajendrareddy PK, Hart T. Periodontal disease for the primary care physician.
+Kawar N, Gajendrareddy PK, Hart TC, Nouneh R, Maniar N, Alrayyes S. Periodontal disease for the primary care physician.
 Dis Mon.
-2011;57(4):174-83.
+2011;57(4):174-183.
 PMID: 21569880 www.ncbi.nlm.nih.gov/pubmed/21569880.

-Update Date 2/25/2014
+Update Date 2/22/2016

-Updated by: Ilona Fotek, DMD, MS, Palm Beach Prosthodontics Dental Associates, West Palm Beach, FL.
+Updated by: Michael Kapner, DDS, general and aesthetic dentistry, Norwalk Medical Center, Norwalk, CT.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.